The Ultimate Neolith Countertops

 • Complexity of the installation

 You may be able to cut the cost of your new Neolith countertops by choosing a thin 6mm slab (normally for flooring or wall cladding) and installing it over the top of an existing countertop.
+This is something you’d need to discuss with an experienced Neolith installer, as thicker 12mm slabs are recommended for kitchen countertops.
+While you'll save money on the overall project cost, thinner slabs are more susceptible to damage like cracking and chipping.

 Neolith Countertop Installation

-As noted in the pros and cons above, Neolith and all ultra-compact surfaces are particularly vulnerable to damage prior to installation.
+As noted in the pros and cons above, Neolith and all ultra-compact sintered surfaces are particularly vulnerable to damage prior to installation.

 Where To Buy Neolith

-Use this Where to buy Neolith search tool to find distributors near you.
+In large metropolitan areas, check with stone warehouses or countertop fabricators to find a local Neolith dealer.
+Or use this Where to buy Neolith search tool to find distributors near you.

 Neolith vs. Quartz Countertops

-• Quartz countertops are non-porous and resistant to acids and staining but can be discolored permanently by several different types of household cleaners.
+• Quartz countertops are non-porous and resistant to acids and staining, but can be discolored permanently by several different types of household cleaners.

 • Neolith is also non-porous and stain-resistant but is much more resistant to chemical damage and will not be discolored by cleaners.